OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/README.md

 The documentation is licensed under the
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-The GeoProcessor software is licensed using the GPL v3 (or later) license See the [GeoProcessor software repository](https://github.com/OpenWaterFoundation/owf-app-geoprocessor-python) for more information.
+The GeoProcessor software is licensed using the GPL v3 (or later) license.
+See the [GeoProcessor software repository](https://github.com/OpenWaterFoundation/owf-app-geoprocessor-python) for more information.

 ## Contributing ##